fayyaztech/advance_eims/README.md

 # Installation Of Software
 ## Installation On Server
+1. run composer install (for install all the dependencies)
+2. rename .env.example to .env
+3. configure your database name in .env
+4. run migrate:fresh (create tables)
+5. run php artisan serve (run project)

 ## Institute Setup
 During the first run of the project, it should display the page for the institute setup. institute setup page required